R v Penguin Books Ltd: Legal and cultural consequences

 Lord Teviot moved for the Second Macmillan ministry to ban all such publications on 14 December 1960; peers exchanged 18,770 words but voted down his motion in a spoken vote.
 Had the vote succeeded, it still would have needed backing from the House of Commons to create any legal changes.

+The decision marked an important turning point in the way Obscene Publications Act prosecutions were handled.
+Generally, it was established that a prosecution would not be brought against the written word in a work of literary merit.
+The subsequent acquittal of the publishers of Inside Linda Lovelace in 1976 broadened this to include written works regardless of literary merit.

 Richard Hoggart in his autobiography wrote of the trial: "It has been entered on the agreed if conventional list of literary judgements as the moment at which the confused mesh of British attitudes to class, to literature, to the intellectual life, and to censorship, publicly clashed as rarely before – to the confusion of more conservative attitudes.
 On the far side of that watershed and largely as a consequence, the favoured story continues, we had the Permissive Society.
 All of which is excessive and over-simple, but has some truth."
 Philip Larkin referred to the trial in his 1974 poem "Annus Mirabilis":